Ariel (Firefly episode): Plot summary

 After dropping off Shepherd Book for a religious retreat, Serenity heads to Ariel, a central world of the Union of Allied Planets, where Inara is due for her annual Companion physical exam and license renewal.
 Following an incident in which River attacks him with a kitchen knife, Jayne demands that she and Simon be dismissed from the crew and left on Ariel.
 Mal declines to do so and puts Jayne in his place for insubordination, but privately warns Simon that River has to be kept under control.
 Simon acknowledges that his sister's condition is getting worse.

 The crew is bemoaning their recent run of bad luck in finding jobs when Simon approaches them with a proposal.
 Aware that Ariel City has one of the Alliance's best hospitals, he decides to smuggle River in so he can scan her brain using the hospital's advanced diagnostic equipment.
 As payment, he informs the crew that all Alliance hospitals have well-stocked pharmaceutical lockers that are replenished daily, enabling them to steal millions of credits worth of drugs without anyone noticing.

 Simon puts himself and River into medically-induced comas so they appear to be dead, allowing the crew to enter the hospital dressed in EMT uniforms on a refurbished medical shuttle Wash and Kaylee find in a scrapyard.
-The group then splits up, with Jayne assigned to keep tabs on Simon as he analyses River's condition while Mal and Zoe steal the drugs.
+The group then splits up, with Jayne assigned to keep tabs on Simon as he analyzes River's condition while Mal and Zoe steal the drugs.
 Jayne secretly contacts an Alliance officer, McGuinness, and agrees to turn in the Tam siblings for their bounty.
 Once awakened, Simon, disguised as a doctor with River as his patient, brings her to the diagnostic ward and conducts his examination.
 He discovers that River's brain is missing its amygdala, preventing her from suppressing her emotions or negative thoughts.